A SAD REALITY:

 “Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Messiah.“ Acts 5:42

-For the past few years I have been preaching the Gospel (or including it in my sermon) in most services of the churches I’ve visited.
+For the past few years I have been preaching the Gospel (or including it in my sermon) in most churches my wife and I have visited.
 I have been pleasantly surprised to see that at the time of the call to conversion, men, women and children give themselves to Christ.
-Sometimes it is the pastor who is the first to be surprised to see folks stand up to receive Jesus as their personal Saviour.
+Sometimes it is the pastor who is the first surprised to see folks stand up to receive Jesus as their personal Saviour.

 I was preaching recently at a youth meeting.
 Some of the young people, as the Gospel was being presented, looked at me intently and with amazement.
 I wondered as I preached if these teenagers who attend church week after week had actually ever heard the need to be born again.